 Black Widow Spider

-Not only is their venom powerful, but they also get the award for “best silk web builders,” with webs capable of catching beetles, grasshoppers and other spiders.
+Not only is their venom powerful, but they also get the award for “best silk web builders,” with webs capable of catching beetles, grasshoppers, and other spiders.
 The females have even been known to eat their mates when really hungry.
 Talk about a dysfunctional relationship!

-- There are actually three different variations of the spider: the southern black widow, northern black widow, and western black widow.
+- There are actually three different variations of the spider: the southern black widow, northern black widow, and a western black widow.
 The generic term “black widow” is commonly used in reference to all three species together.